 The program is designed for students ages 5-16.
 Groups are ages 5-6, 7-8, 9-10, 11-12, and 13-16.
 Students must be age 5 or older by the program date in order to participate.
-If you feel your child should be in a higher or lower age group, please sign them up for the class you would like them to attend.
-Jumping up or down more than one age group is not recommended.
+If you feel your child should be in an alternate age group, you may enroll them one age group higher or lower than their actual age.
+Jumping up or down more than one age group is not permitted.
 Class changes will not be accommodated the day of the program.

 How many students can be accommodated?